daviaquino87/nestjs-standalone/README.md

 - [Docker](https://docs.docker.com/)
 - [RabbitMq](https://www.rabbitmq.com/docs)

-## 🛠️ Observações
+## 🛠️ Comments
-* Instalar dependências dentro do container
+* Install dependencies inside the container
-* A documentação não fica disponível caso a variável de ambiente NODE_ENV esteja como production
+* The documentation is not available if the NODE_ENV environment variable is set to production

+## 🌍 Read this in other language
+- <a href="./docs/translations/pt-br.md" >🇧🇷 Português/Portuguese</a>